jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Setup to our Story - How we get to the future

 We all have to step up and upgrade our way of life to the Computer Age.
 If we don't, we'll keep suffering the pains of a degenerating society.
 This means Main Street has to stop watching phantom communists and fascists on television and become player gods who take responsibility for their culture.
-That's a hard step, but as open-source projects like Wikipedia, Linux, and Andriod show, is slowly happening anyway, so why not jump in and embrace the era of mass collaboration.
+That's a hard step, but as open-source projects like Wikipedia, Linux, and Andriod show, is slowly happening anyway, so why not jump in and embrace the era of mass-collaboration.

 The biggest roadblock to the Computer Age is Darth Blockbuster—the self-entitled holdover from the Industrial Age.
 Like Darth King before him, Darth Blockbuster has made a career of making up rules to keep his Industrial Age tools, and himself, in power.
 Before we can enter the Computer Age, we have to get rid of him.